Saturday, February 10, 2018

 When it became apparent no one in the doomed U. S. Government was listening to my warnings, I skipped the country with money and a new identity.
 For several months, I jumped around the world looking to avoid the hundreds of assassins the Gilead regime had dispatched to short circuit anyone forming an organized and effective resistance.

 For that reason, New Zealand didn't put up with any shit from alien residents.
 Even a minor crime committed by a stupid teenager could result in the entire family being deported on the first available tramp freighter.
-At best the family would end up in the Remnant U.S., probably Alaska where they would end up working the mines or oil fields.
+At best the family would be sent to the Remnant U.S., probably Alaska where they would end up working the mines or oil fields.
 At worst, Gilead itself in one of the toxic interment camps they called “colonies” where life expectancy is usually less than two years.

 I liked New Zealand, I felt at peace here and the last thing I wanted was to cause any trouble or be noticed by the local constabulary.
 For that reason, I had my hands up as I entered the cabin curious about who had finally found me.